malerax213/OptHomework/README.md

 • Code must work.

-Scoring: If all requeriments are met students get0.5 extra pointsfor Practice 1.
+Scoring: If all requeriments are met students get 0.5 extra points for Practice 1.